Peter Sands (banker): Standard Chartered, 2002–2015

 In 2002, Standard Chartered PLC, a client of McKinsey, hired Sands as its Group Finance Director.
 Four years later in 2006, he was chosen as its Group Chief Executive Officer.

 Between 2002 and 2008, the headcount of Standard Chartered nearly doubled to 70,000.
 The British bank rescue plan, which was copied around the world, was based on a blueprint devised by Sands.
 Standard Chartered itself did not take "any taxpayer money or used any central bank liquidity schemes".

 Also during his time at the bank, Sands was harshly criticized after Standard Chartered paid New York State $340 million in 2012 to settle claims it laundered money for Iran.

 In February 2015, amidst growing shareholder calls for his resignation, Sands announced that he would be stepping down as CEO, effective June 2015.
 At the time of the announcement, the Wall Street Journal noted that Sands, having served at the helm of Standard Chartered for nine years, was among the "longest-serving chiefs of a major Western bank."
 On 26 February 2015, it was announced that his successor would be Bill Winters, former co-CEO of JP Morgan's investment banking business.

 After leaving Standard Chartered, Sands was a senior fellow at the Mossavar-Rahmani Center for Business and Government of the Harvard John F. Kennedy School of Government and became the lead non-executive board member of the Department of Health in the United Kingdom.
 In 2016, he also chaired the International Commission on a Global Health Risk Framework for the Future under the auspices of the National Academy of Medicine.

 Global Fund to Fight AIDS, Tuberculosis and Malaria, 2017-current

 In 2017, Sands was one of the candidates to succeed Mark Dybul as executive director of the Global Fund to Fight AIDS, Tuberculosis and Malaria (Global Fund).
 He withdrew his candidacy for personal reasons just three days before the selection committee meeting; shortly after, he asked the committee to reinstate his candidacy.

 In November 2017, Sands was appointed to lead the Global Fund and started in the role in early 2018.
+As executive director, Sands oversaw record replenishments – US$14.02 billion in 2019 and US$15.7 billion in 2022 – and expanded market-shaping efforts that lowered prices for key TB and HIV medicines.
+His tenure also drew criticism over a 2018 partnership with Heineken and mishandling of staff grievances, notably those implicating his C-suite such as the Chief Risk Officer.

 In his role at the GFATM, Sands was also appointed to the Pandemic Preparedness Partnership (PPP), an expert group chaired by Patrick Vallance to advise the G7 presidency held by the government of Prime Minister Boris Johnson in 2021.